Salvation

 Definition of Salvation

 1. “Better life next time.”
 This means that one’s next birth is more auspicious, with a life that is comfortable and conducive to rapid spiritual progress.
-(This is discussed in Bhagavad Gita chapter 6, verses 40-45.)
+(This is discussed in Bhagavad Gita verses 6:40-45.)

-2. “Heaven”, that is, a very long lifetime spent in a heavenly world such as “Shivaloka”.
+2. “Heaven”, that is, a very long lifetime spent in a heavenly world such as “Shivaloka” or “Vishnuloka”.

-3. “Moksha” (“Nirvana”), which means liberation, the escape from the cycle of “samsāra” (death and rebirth).
+3. “Moksha” (or “Nirvana”), which means liberation, the escape from the cycle of “samsāra” (death and rebirth).

 Final thought and transition

-How does chanting of the name of God lead towards salvation?
-The Vedic literature emphasizes the importance of one’s state of mind at the time of transition from this lifetime.
+How does chanting the name of God lead towards salvation?
+The Vedic literature emphasizes the importance of one’s state of mind at the time of transition from this lifetime to the next.

 Thus, for the purpose of gaining salvation, one is advised to think frequently of God (e.g. by chanting a chosen name of God), so that the thought of God is present in one’s mind at the time of transition to the next lifetime.
 The sādhana presented by this website facilitates the remembering of God in an easy way.

-Note, this mantra is not prefixed by “OM“, because “OM” is too “inward”, it withdraws the mind from the world, and so it’s not good to use in daily activity.
-Also, note the word order is “Shivāya namaḥ”, not the other way around.
-This form of the “five-syllable” (panchakshara) mantra is found in the Shiva Purana, where it’s said to be accessible to all people.
+Note, this mantra is not prefixed by “OM“, because “OM” is very “inward”, it withdraws the mind from the world, and so it’s not good to use OM during daily activities.
+Also, note the word order is “Shivāya namaḥ”.
+This form of the Shiva “five-syllable” (panchakshara) mantra is found in the Shiva Purana chapter 1.17, where it’s said to be suitable for all people.